aws-samples/eks-workshop/content/intermediate/265_spinnaker_eks/testing-helm.md

 ![Spinnaker](/images/spinnnaker/trigger.png)

 ##### Setup Bake Stage
-- Click on `Add Stage` and select `Bake Manifest` from the dropdown
+- Click on `Add Stage` and select `Bake Manifest` for Type from the dropdown
+- Select "Helm3" as Render Engine and enter name.
-- Select "create new artifact" for **Expected Artifact** and select the Git account that shows in dropdown.
+- Select "Define a new artifact" for **Expected Artifact** and select your Git account that shows in dropdown.
 This is the Git account we had setup in Spinnaker manifest in [Configure Artifact](/265_spinnaker_eks/configure_artifact/) chapter.
-And then enter the below git location.
+And then enter the below git location in the Content URL and add `main` as the Commit/Branch.
+This is to provide the the Helm template for the deployment.

 	https://api.github.com/repos/aws-containers/eks-microservice-demo/contents/spinnaker/proddetail-0.1.0.tgz
-- Select "create new artifact" for **Expected Artifact** and select the Git account that shows in dropdown.
+- Under the `Overrides` section, Select "create new artifact" for **Expected Artifact** and select your Git account that shows in dropdown.
 This is the Git account we had setup in Spinnaker manifest in [Configure Artifact](/265_spinnaker_eks/configure_artifact/) chapter.
-And then enter the below git location.
+And then enter the below git location in the Content URL and add `main` as the Commit/Branch.
+This is to provide the overrides for the Helm template using values.yaml.

 	https://api.github.com/repos/aws-containers/eks-microservice-demo/contents/spinnaker/helm-chart/values.yaml